Now Selling: New Homes at Stunning Planned Community in Porter, TX

 About Century Communities

 Century Communities, Inc. (NYSE: CCS) is a top 10 national homebuilder.
 Offering new homes under the Century Communities and Century Complete brands, Century is engaged in all aspects of homebuilding — including the acquisition, entitlement and development of land, along with the construction, innovative marketing and sale of quality homes designed to appeal to a wide range of homebuyers.
-The Colorado-based company operates in 17 states and 30 markets across the U.S., offering title, insurance and lending services in select markets through its Parkway Title, IHL Home Insurance Agency, and Inspire Home Loan subsidiaries.
+The Colorado-based company operates in 17 states and over 40 markets across the U.S., offering title, insurance and lending services in select markets through its Parkway Title, IHL Home Insurance Agency, and Inspire Home Loan subsidiaries.
 To learn more about Century Communities, please visit www.centurycommunities.com.

 SOURCE Century Communities, Inc.